-In the course of fiscal year 2010, the Board of Directors approved the following amendments to its Equity Compensation Plan, in accordance with the amendment procedures stated therein:
+On April 19, 2011, in order to clarify and improve the Equity Compensation Plan, the Board of Directors, following the recommendations of the Corporate Governance Committee, approved the following amendments to the Equity Compensation Plan, in accordance with the amendment procedures stated therein.
+The TSX approved the amendments to the Equity Compensation Plan.